Xeragus/Computer-Vision-Factory/README.md

 # Computer-Vision-Factory
-Python scripts that demonstrate the usage of some functions of the computer vision library 'OpenCV'.
+Python scripts that demonstrate the usage of some functions in the computer vision library 'OpenCV'.